meokisama/meokisama/README.md

 </p>

 ## Hi, I'm Sáng 👋🏾
 A wibu come from **Vietnam** 😀.
 I'm currently studying **CyberSecurity/Information Security** at UIT - Vietnam National University Ho Chi Minh City.
-I have a strong passion for Japanese culture (noo, not what you're thinking ~~jAv~~), I mean **Anime** 😀.
+I have a strong passion for Japanese culture, I mean **Anime** 😀.
 Weeboo never dieee !
 And, welcome to my world!

 For an overview about me and my some project, you can see at [**my portfolio**](https://meoki.net).
 And for some writing articles that I made or shared, let's take a look at [**my blog**](https://meoki.net/blog).
 And if you want to see some other things about me, I have some profile platforms below, check it out!